ORESoftware/hot-reloading-for-the-web-manifesto/README.md

 a higher priority.

+# Hot Reloading As We Envision It:

-Here are the requirements of a modern web-front-end hot-reloading system:
+## Here are the requirements of a modern web-front-end hot-reloading system:

 1. Does not require a page refresh; this is obvious for those familiar with HL;